UniversalDependencies/docs/_el/feat/Degree.md

 ### <a name="Sup">`Sup`</a>: superlative, third degree

-The quality of one object is compared to the same quality of all other objects within a set.
+The quality of an object is compared to the same quality of all other objects within a set.
 It is formed periphrastically with the definite article and the comparative form of the adjective or with the adverb  _πιο_ "more" and the positive form of the adjective; no second entity introduced with the preposition _από_ "than" is introduced, instead the group in which the comparison is valid is expressed in some other way, e.g. a noun phrase marked with the genitive case.

 #### Examples